jzumsteg/zumstegs-blog/_posts/2021-09-19-around-bois-le-roi---chateau-fontainebleau.md

 ---
 We're preparing to head off on a four-day trip to the Loire Valley, home of many beautiful chateaus; I'll write a post about that when we return.
 In the meantime (and afterward) I'll try to post some pictures and scribblings about things we do around our home base, Bois-le-Roi.
 First up: Chateau Fontainebleau.

 We love Chateau Fontainebleau.
-It has become our go-to place for a walk around when we have some time and don't want to go far for a walk because it's close-by, has beautiful gardens and buildings and a history that we love to contemplate.
+It has become our go-to place for a walk around when we have some time and don't want to go far; it's close-by, has beautiful gardens and buildings and a history that we love to contemplate.

 <figure class = "landscape">
 	<img src="{{"/assets/images/2021/09/DSC01293.jpg" | prepend: site.baseurl | prepend: site.url }}" alt="Image" />